A - F

 The maximum benefit payable for services received during any calendar year for particular services or groups of services per person unless stated otherwise.
-The Annual Maximums start new on the 1st of January each year (orthodontics maximum is determined by length of membership based on anniversary year).
+The Annual Maximums start new on the 1st of January each year.

 The amount payable by the Fund to you, or on your behalf to a service provider in respect of a claim made relating to the provision of health services, treatment, care, or goods by a recognised provider.

 Our hospital cover has no benefit limitation periods.
 Other funds may apply benefit limitations which pay reduced benefits on one or more services for a set period of time that is no longer than normal waiting periods, then pay full benefits after this period.